Definitions. Capitalized terms used and not otherwise defined in this Agreement shall have the meanings set forth below.

 - Fees.
 Customer shall pay the fees specified in the Order Form (the “Fees”).
 If Customer chooses to add Dock SaaS Integration or Atlas Database Integration to its Service, or to change between the Pro and Pro+ Services, then the Fees stated in the Order Form for such Integration or Service will apply, and will be calculated on a pro-rata basis for the duration of the use of the additional Integration or Service.

 - Payment.
-Ethyca shall invoice Customer on a monthly basis for the Fees and Customer shall pay such invoice within 30 days of the date of such invoice.
+Ethyca shall invoice Customer annually in advance on an annual basis for the Fees and Customer shall pay such invoice within 30 days of the date of such invoice.
 Except if the Agreement is terminated due to Ethyca’s breach, the Fees shall be non-refundable.

 - Changes to Fees.
 Ethyca may only change the price of the Fees under an Order Form: (i) from the start of a Renewal Term and where it has provided Customer at least 90 days prior notice; and (ii) where such price increase is applied generally to the Service.